 PUPPETEERS AND COMPANY NEWS

-Following recent successes (which have included Shun-Kin with Complicite, at Barbican BITE; the revived Low Life which returned triumphant to BAC, before touring to Sri Lanka; and the live broadcast in cinemas across the country from the New York Met of Madama Butterfly), Blind Summit are now collaborating with Birmingham Repertory Theatre Company and West Yorkshire Playhouse to design, make and direct the puppets on a new large scale production of His Dark Materials.
-Based on the trilogy of novels by Philip Pullman, Nicholas Wright's adapted stage version of His Dark Materials premiered at the National Theatre in 2004.
-This new production is directed by Rachel Kavanaugh, designed by Ruari Murchison, with puppetry by Blind Summit Theatre.
-It opened at Birmingham Rep on 13 March, and runs for five weeks before touring the UK. www.blindsummit.com
+Blind Summit Theatre are collaborating with Birmingham Repertory Theatre Company and West Yorkshire Playhouse to design, make and direct the puppets on a new large-scale production of His Dark Materials.
+Based on the trilogy of novels by Philip Pullman, Nicholas Wright's adapted stage version of His Dark Materials was a triumph when it premiered at the National Theatre in 2004.
+This new production will be directed by Rachel Kavanaugh and designed by Ruari Murchison, with puppetry by Blind Summit Theatre.
+It opens in Birmingham on 13 March 2009 for four weeks before touring the UK.
+Blind Summit are also collaborating with Complicite on their new show inspired by the work of one of the most important Japanese writers of the twentieth century, Jun'ichiro Tanizaki.
+Shun-kin tells a tale of devotion, passion and power, where beauty is unforgiving and love is blinding.
+Shun-kin is at the Barbican 30 January – 21 February.

 VENUES AND OTHER ARTS ORGANISATIONS